+In the above equation, the Originator variable refers to the authenticated identity of the originator of the request primitive which matches the From parameter.

-The third partial logical result res_ctxts(k) is derived as follows
+The third partial logical result res_ctxts(k) is derived as follows:

 res_ctxts(k) = res_context(k, 1) ...
 OR res_context(k, m) ...
 OR res_context (k, M_k),